Euro zone yields spike as Yellen comments add to pressure on ECB

 "It highlights the underlying inflationary pressures that are mostly in the U.S. but also unquestionably in Europe."

-Euro zone bond yields rose 4-6 basis points across the board, with Germany's 10-year government bonds rising 5 basis points to a one-month high of 0.33 percent.
+Euro zone bond yields rose 4-5 basis points across the board, with Germany's 10-year government bonds rising 5 basis points at one stage to a one-month high of 0.327 percent.

-Dutch and Finnish 10-year government bond yields also hit one-month highs, rising 5 bps each to 0.50 percent and 0.53 percent respectively.
+Dutch and Finnish 10-year government bond yields also hit one-month highs, rising 3-4 bps to 0.5 percent and 0.53 percent respectively.

 "You should remember also that real yields were lagging inflation expectations, so some of these moves are also a reaction to how low yields were," said van Vliet.
 "It also due to primary supply, which has been quite high."

-A key indicator of long-term euro zone inflation expectations, the five-year, five-year breakeven forward EUIL5YF5Y=R, was at 1.75 percent on Thursday morning, close to its one-year high of 1.77 percent at the start of the year.
+A key indicator of long-term euro zone inflation expectations, the five-year, five-year breakeven forward , was at 1.74 percent on Thursday morning, close to its one-year high of 1.77 percent at the start of the year.

 However, most strategists are expecting the ECB to leave its monetary policy stance unchanged after extending its bond-buying scheme in December to the end of 2017.

-Euro zone government debt supply cranked into gear again, and after Belgium and Italy raised 12 billion euros between them from the sale of 10-year and 15-year bonds respectively, the focus on Thursday shifted to the short end.
+Euro zone government debt supply cranks into gear again, and after Belgium and Italy raised 12 billion euros between them from the sale of 10-year and 15-year bonds respectively, the focus on Thursday shifts to the short end.

-France will sold nearly 8 billion euros of three-year and five-year bonds while Spain raised 4.8 billion euros at a triple bond auction.
+France will sell between 7 billion euros and 8 billion euros of fixed-rate bonds, including new three-year and five-year bonds while Spain will sell three bonds, due 2019, 2022 and 2023.